 Great digital signs need great content.
-One of the ways to create great content for your digital sign is by using Apple Keynote, free presentation software made by Apple.
+One way to create content for your digital signs is by using Apple Keynote, a free presentation software solution from Apple.
 This software comes pre-installed on most Apple computers and devices, and Apple Keynote is easy and intuitive to use.
-Apple Keynote makes visual content creation fast with 30 preset theme designs and 700 customizable shapes and symbols.
-Also, Apple Keynote works seamlessly with the Apple Pencil so that you can add your own illustrations to each slide.
-Here, we show you how to use Apple Keynote to create beautiful content for your digital signs.
+Apple Keynote makes visual content creation fast with over 30 preset theme designs and over 700 customizable shapes and symbols.
+Also, Apple Keynote works seamlessly with the Apple Pencil, and users can add their own illustrations to each slide.
+In this guide, we show you how to display an Apple Keynote presentation with Screenly.

+The first step is to create you Apple Keynote presentation.
 Creating digital sign content with Apple Keynote is just like creating any other presentation slides with the software.
-The only difference is that instead of displaying these slides on a projector to an auditorium of people, you display these slides on a digital sign to your customers or team.
+The only difference is that instead of displaying these slides on a projector to an auditorium of people, you display these slides on a digital sign.
 A digital sign can be any smart TV, monitor, or HDMI-compatible display.
+Be